lightspaceliam/code-first-system-versioning-poc/README.md

-# Code First & System Versioned Temporal Tables
+# .NET Core Migrations - Code First & System Versioned Temporal Tables

 Whilst currently not natively supported, implementing native SQL system versioning can be accomplished with Code First Migrations.
 To demonstrate this concept, I have created a Person entity and migrations.
 The two migrations demonstrate that system versioned temporal tables will reflect changes applied to their concrete tables as the schama is modified over time.